arXiv/arxiv-docs/help/api/tou.md

   Declaration](https://creativecommons.org/publicdomain/zero/1.0/).
 Metadata
   are provided by authors, volunteer moderators, arXiv staff, and external partners.
-- You agree to abide by the arXiv Code of Conduct [add link] in all of your interactions with arXiv staff and those involved in its operation, and understand that if you violate the CoC we may prohibit you from using arXiv APIs.
+- You agree to abide by the arXiv [Code of Conduct](../policies/code_of_conduct) in all of your interactions with arXiv staff and those involved in its operation, and understand that if you violate the CoC we may prohibit you from using arXiv APIs.
 - You agree to respect limitations on use of arXiv APIs, including rate limits and authorization mechanisms.
 If we think that you are attempting to circumvent those limitations, that your use of arXiv APIs threatens normal